-Princess Charlotte Augusta of Wales was the only daughter of George IV, then Prince of Wales and his first cousin, Caroline of Brunswick.
-Theirs was an arranged marriage, which George agreed to in order to get parliament to settle his enormous debts which at the time amounted to £630,000 .
-On first sight of his future wife, George was thoroughly dismayed and in a state of shock, "I am not well", he announced "pray get me a glass of brandy," The marriage ceremony proceeded as arranged, attended by his well pleased father, George III, on the evening of 8th April, 1795 at the Chapel Royal at St. James' Palace.
-The bride wore a elaborate dress of silver tissue and lace and a velvet robe lined with ermine.
+Charlotte's parents were in an arranged marriage, which George agreed to get parliament to settle his enormous debts which at the time amounted to £630,000.
+On first sight of his future wife, George was thoroughly dismayed and in a state of shock, "I am not well", he announced "pray get me a glass of brandy," The marriage ceremony proceeded as arranged, attended by his well-pleased father, George III, on the evening of 8th April 1795 at the Chapel Royal at St. James' Palace.
+The bride wore an elaborate dress of silver tissue and lace and a velvet robe lined with ermine.
 The distraught bridegroom spent his wedding night lying on the bedroom floor by the fireplace in a drunken stupor.

 Although he was repelled by his wife, he did his duty and brought himself to consummate the marriage and the Princess of Wales gave birth to a daughter and heir to the throne, Princess Charlotte, exactly nine months after the marriage, on 7th January, 1796 at Carlton House.
 After the birth of the child George promptly abandoned Caroline.

 George III, who was sympathetic toward the plight of his niece, Princess Caroline and never on the best of terms with his errant son expressed a desire to have Charlotte live with him so that he could supervise her upbringing and education.